 You will have at least one hour stay to explore the village and to visit its famous Acropolis.
 The Acropolis in Lindos is the second most popular Acropolis in Greece after the Parthenon in Athens.

 Upon request, during your tour, you can also have a stop at a pottery factory.
 You will be able to see how beautiful ceramics are made.
 Rhodes has a long history of pottery going back many centuries at least to the time of the ancient cities.
 Replicas of designs produced in those times are still been manufactured today together with new modern designs in a younger generation.

-As we approch Rhodes on our way back we will stop at the Jewish cemetery one of the best preserved in Europe which contains tombstones from the 1500’s to the present.
+As we approach Rhodes on our way back we will stop at the Jewish cemetery – one of the best preserved in Europe which contains tombstones from the 1500’s to the present.

-Those who lost their lives on Rhodes and many other Islands during the operations in the Dodecanese were brought to this last resting place from isolated graves and from various civil cemeteries.
-Here also lie 65 men who died on Cos, whose graves were moved into this cemetery from the small Cos War Cemetery which had to be closed in July 1957.
+Those who lost their lives on Rhodes and many other Islands during the operations in the Dodecanese rest here.
+Here also lie 65 men who died on Cos, whose graves were moved into this cemetery from the small Cos War Cemetery which closed in July 1957.
 The headstones from Cos were re-erected over the new graves.
 The total number of burials in Rhodes War Cemetery is now 142.
 There are special memorials erected to those known to be buried in certain groups of graves, whose actual graves within these groups cannot be precisely identified.
 They bear the inscription ” Buried near this Spot”.

 We will return back to the city of Rhodes and we can leave you directly to your hotel or ship or at any point of interest

 Fantastic private shore excursion, would highly recommend !